LIFEGUARD, a Caring for Our Own Workshop Series

 - Networking and sharing groups through LinkedIn, follow-up calls, emails

 All facets of the program are designed to support implementation, celebrate successes, and assist with challenges.
-Attendees are encouraged to engage and learn from others through participation in session breakout groups and interaction with the speakers.

 The program consists of: